Lace Expansion and Mean-Field Behavior for the Random Connection Model: Bounds on the lace expansion

-The proof of Lemma \ref{lem:DB:bar_Psi_bounds} is omitted, as it is analogous to that of Proposition~\ref{thm:Psi_Diag_bound}.
-The factor $(\trilam + \lambda)$ stems from the base case and is not identical to the one in Proposition~\ref{thm:Psi_Diag_bound}.
+The details of the proof of Lemma \ref{lem:DB:bar_Psi_bounds} are omitted, as they are analogous to those of Proposition~\ref{thm:Psi_Diag_bound}.
+However, we sketch how to obtain the bounds.
+Note that for the first bound, the factor $\trilam + \lambda$ stems from the base case $\bar\Psi_0$ and is not identical to the one in Proposition~\ref{thm:Psi_Diag_bound} (since $\Psi_0$ is different).
 We give a pictorial sketch of why we obtain the same bounds in the inductive step.
 We note that $\Psi^{(n)}$ consists of $\Psi^{(0)}$ times $n$ factors of $\psi$, which is a sum of three terms represented pictorially as

 On the other hand, $\bar\Psi^{(n)}$ consists of $\bar\Psi^{(0)}$ times $n$ factors of the form